 It is the third, and admittedly lesser understood, mechanism that could cause an abortion.
 If the first mechanism fails, and an egg is released from the ovary, and if the second mechanism fails, and the sperm reaches the egg, and if the sperm fertilizes the egg to produce a zygote, then there is a new human life.
 This growing embryo will naturally seek to implant in the uterus of the mother to obtain the nutrients and oxygen needed for survival.

 Regarding the second objection, this is of no importance.
 The mechanism exists independently of the definition.
-Whether one says that pregnancy begins at conception, which is the most logical beginning, or whether one says pregnancy begins at implantation when the embryo attaches to the mother’s endometrial lining, the fact remains that a new human has begun to live either way, and the developing embryo is deliberately expelled from the womb, causing its death.
+Whether one says that pregnancy begins at conception, which is the most logical beginning, or that pregnancy begins at implantation, when the embryo attaches to the mother’s endometrial lining, the fact remains that a new human has begun to live either way, and—in this case, when contraception is used—the developing embryo is deliberately expelled from the womb, causing its death.

 The third objection is an appeal to ignorance, and it is insulting to a woman’s intelligence.
 It amounts to telling a woman: “Honey, don’t worry your pretty head.”
 One who seeks the truth cannot fear the truth, not even the tiniest seed of it.